Bluey Birthday Cake

 Color 3/4 cup of buttercream tan with yellow and brown gel food coloring to make Bluey’s snout and inner ears.
 Add the coloring gradually in small drops to make sure you get the right shade.

 You can always add more, but you can’t take it back once it’s mixed in!
-Place the tan buttercream in a small piping bag fit with a medium piping tip (like a Wilton 10) or cut an opening about 1 cm wide and set aside.
+Place the tan buttercream in a small piping bag fitted with a medium piping tip (like a Wilton 10) or cut an opening about 1 cm wide and set aside.

 Color 1 cup of buttercream light blue using a small drop of blue gel food coloring to make Bluey’s tummy, paws, and eyebrows.
-Place in a large piping bag fit with a large round tip (like a Wilton 1A) or cut an opening about 1/2-inch wide and set aside.
+Place in a large piping bag fitted with a large round tip (like a Wilton 1A) or cut an opening about 1/2-inch wide and set aside.

 Color 2 cups of buttercream medium blue using blue gel food coloring to make Bluey’s fur.
-Place in a large piping bag fit with a large round tip (like a Wilton 1A) or cut an opening about 1/2-inch wide and set aside.
+Place in a large piping bag fitted with a large round tip (like a Wilton 1A) or cut an opening about 1/2-inch wide and set aside.

-Color 1/3 cup of frosting using black gel food coloring and place it in a small piping bag fit with a medium piping tip (like a Wilton 10) or cut an opening about 1 cm wide and set aside.
+Color 1/3 cup of frosting using black gel food coloring and place it in a small piping bag fitted with a medium piping tip (like a Wilton 10) or cut an opening about 1 cm wide and set aside.

 image of buttercream colored with gel food coloring and placed in piping bags to make a Bluey cake

-If you have any remaining buttercream, cover it with plastic wrap to prevent it from crusting, then set aside.
+If you have any remaining buttercream, cover it with plastic wrap to prevent it from crusting, then set it aside.
 It’s nice to have some leftover frosting in case any of the colors don’t turn out quite right!

 Step 5: Cake Decorating Rice Krispies